Lost in a boat tote

 Viewing Parsia’s work evokes gazing at a body of water.
 Lingering longer rewards a drop in cortisol as you observe visual repetition and rhyme, whether mirrored or distorted; akin to the reflection of light over lake ripples and sea swells.

 Ty’s work centers the ocean, travel and surf culture.
 Ty spent his earliest years (until pre-teens) in the Virgin Islands, fascinated with the ocean and sketching on construction paper with his mother close at the beach.
-As a prolific illustrator and commercial artist for a roster of global brands, small businesses and like-minded individuals, Ty has honed a minimal and whimsical artistic style, evoking the art and culture that he admires and wishes to emulate in his own right – work he aptly describes as “approachable” art, from artists including Matisse, Keith Haring, and contemporary California-based artist Thomas Campbell, as well as utilitarian objects from ancient and indigenous cultures.
+As a prolific illustrator and commercial artist for a roster of global brands, small businesses and like-minded individuals, Ty has honed a minimal and whimsical artistic style.
+His artistic influences include Henri Matisse, Keith Haring, and contemporary California-based artist Thomas Campbell, as well as utilitarian objects found at flea markets and beyond.

 Utterly approachable and appealing, Ty’s paintings are buoyant and alive, depicting coastal scenes with blocks of color and stylized figures toting fishes and weekend bags or toasting friends while dining al fresco.